spartarocks123/BRFSS_multimorbidity_project/README.md

 **Purpose:** Portfolio artifact using 2024 BRFSS data to study the associations between multimorbidity, routine healthcare utilization, and deferred care due to cost.

 **Folder Structure:**
-- `data/` → Simulated or example dataset showing variable structure
+- `data/` → Derived dataset showing variable structure
 - `scripts/` → R scripts for data cleaning, analysis, and visualization.
 SAS was used to create descriptive tables.
 SQL, Python, and/or Power BI/Tableau will be used later to replicate project as well to demonstrate proficiency.
 - `figures/` → Placeholder for plots
 - `tables/` → Placeholder for output tables